 Easier Troubleshooting and Maintenance

-Strategic placement of data points simplifies troubleshooting and maintenance.
-This is particularly important in flexible layouts and co-working spaces where modular furniture and occupancy sensors are used to collect data and monitor space occupancy in real-time.
+Placing data points strategically makes troubleshooting and maintenance much easier.
+This is especially true in adaptable layouts and co-working areas where modular furniture and sensors gather data and track space usage in real time.

 Optimising Office Space

 Efficient data point placement aids in optimising space usage, enhancing productivity and reducing wasted floor space.
-Office space planning, based on comprehensive data such as occupancy rates and peak usage times, helps in creating a productive environment that aligns with company culture and employee preferences.
+Office space planning, based on comprehensive data such as occupancy rates and peak usage times, helps create a productive environment that aligns with company culture and employee preferences.

 Safety and Compliance